timsamson/Python_API_Challange/README.md

 The r-squared is : 0.15

-The coorelation between cloudiness and latitude does not exsist.
+The coorelation between cloudiness and latitude is a weak coorelation.

 <h3> Wind Speed</h3>